 Awards

-New for 2022 — The UOTA Eunice Chen Mentorship Award
+UOTA Eunice Chen Mentorship Award

 Purpose: To provide recognition to an occupational therapy professional who has demonstrated excellence in mentorship related to the profession of Occupational Therapy in the state of Utah.

-UOTA Award of Excellence in Practice
+UOTA Excellence in Practice Award

 Purpose: To give recognition to an Occupational Therapy professional that has demonstrated excellence in- practice, research, education and/or collaboration, and who has contributed to the enhancement of the profession of Occupational Therapy in the state of Utah.